DevExpress-Examples/richedit-for-core-how-to-integrate-a-control-into-an-asp-net-web-forms-application/Readme.md

 ...
 ```

-4. Add a container to a page in which RichEdit will be created:
+4. Add a container to a page on which RichEdit will be created:

 ```aspx
 <form id="form1" runat="server">